lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ## Latest Updates

+**June 19, 2015**

+*Beta Release* - Worked out a ton of issues with FE7 and hopefully should be in a testable state now.
+I tested the first two chapters of Eliwood and Hector mode a little bit and they seem to work, although I am soliciting ideas for how to handle Athos for reverse recruitment, as his stats would be broken as an Archsage, but he has no growths (save for 25% RES, I think) to support an unpromoted class like a Mage.

 **June 18, 2015**

 Added the ability to apply patches.
 Currently for use with FE7 to remove the tutorial, using a patch from Blazer.